saradandrew/final_project/README.md

 ## Fourth Segment

-In the fourth segment we finished our dashboard and presentation.
+In the fourth segment, the team worked together to finish our dashboard, presentation, and talking points.
 I completed the final ReadMe for the project on the main branch and made sure all supporting data and attachments were present.